curiousjp/a1111_prompt_kaleidoscope/README.md

 Controls the `batch_size` output flag, which allows for parallel generation when you have more VRAM available.

 ### --crush
 Performs range compression across the prompt and negative prompt separately.
 With `--crush 1.4`, the maximum strength of each term in the prompt will be scaled to 1.4 - this may be a scale up or a scale down depending on your original strengths.
 Useful to protect against (or force) weight blowouts.
+The positive and negative prompts are scaled separately.

 ### --decorate_by_name
 Will apply a decoration, for example, `decorations_Settings` to your shells.
 This is in addition to any other decorations mandated by a scenario or the decoration rate.

+### --decoration_decay
+When decorations are applied through the `--decoration_rate` argument or the `bonus_decorations` key in a scenario, you can have them applied in increasingly lower strengths by specifying a `decoration_decay` less than 1.0.
+For example, at 0.8 (the old default), the first of these decorations will receive a weight multiplier of 0.8, the second 0.64, then 0.51, etc (i.e. the strength of the *n*th decoration is `decoration_decay` raised to the *n*th power.)

 ### --decoration_rate
 Sets the 'decoration rate', or how many random decorations are applied to each generation.
 The default is zero.
-This is in addition to any decorations mandated by a scenario or `--decorate_by_name`.
+This is in addition to any decorations mandated by a scenario, added to the `bonus_decorations` count by a scenario, or manually specified by the user with `--decorate_by_name`.

 ### --degrade_prompt
 Deletes a random fraction of prompt terms from the positive prompt only.
 At `--degrade_prompt 0.5`, 50% of terms will be deleted.
-Generally does not touch the subject related or camera angle prompt terms as these are not 'in' the positive prompt at the time the change is made - for more info on these topics, see the discussion on 'scenarios' below.
+Will not touch terms created from the 'subjects' dictionary as these are not integrated into the positive prompt until after this change is made - for more information see the discussion on 'scenarios' below.

 ### --dump
 Provides simplified output more suited to copying and pasting directly into the UI.

 ### --dwell
 Generates additional batch generation output for each shell, iterating the random seed if required.
+See also `--iterations` - this allows for larger seed steps if desired.

 ### --fix_weights
-Overrides the weights in the prompt (including subject weights).
-Usually done with `--fix_weights 1.0` for a tidier prompt.
-Mainly a testing feature.
+Overrides the weights of the generated prompt (including subject weights).
+Usually done with `--fix_weights 1.0` to produce neater output.
+Designed as a testing feature, has become part of my standard workflow.
+Weights are fixed before lora and embed strength capping takes place, before forced terms are injected, and before crushing is applied, so these features are still respected.

 ### --force_term
-Manually injects a term into the prompt (although it might later be removed by `--degrade_prompt` or cancelled out by a 'scenario' or 'decoration').
-Can either be a bare prompt, `--force_term moon` or a term and weight, `--force_term moon:0.5`.
+Manually injects a term into the prompt - this is done after scenarios, decoration, weight fixing, heat, degrade etc, but before lora and embed strength capping and crushing.
+Can either be a bare term, `--force_term moon` or a term and weight, `--force_term moon:0.5`.

 ### --generation
 The number of shells to generate.

 ### --heat
 Randomly perturbs term weights in the prompt.
-With a heat of 0.2, each term is multiplied by a random weight between 0.8 and 1.2.
+With a heat of 0.2, the weight of each term is multiplied by a random number between 0.8 and 1.2.

 ### --height_swizzle
 Will force the height and weight for the image in the resulting output, and then create three variants for each shell - one square (default 512x512), one portrait (364x720), one landscape (720x364).
-These can be overridden by setting the `base_dimension`, `long_dimension`, and `short_dimension` keys in 'config.json'.
-See also `--mega`.
+These sizes can be overridden by setting the `base_dimension`, `long_dimension`, and `short_dimension` keys in 'config.json'.
+See also the related switch, `--mega`.

 ### --iterations
-Directly controls the `n_iter` value in the resulting output, causing a1111 to generate successive images, iterating the seed on each one.
+Directly controls the `n_iter` value in the resulting output, causing a1111 to generate successive images, iterating the seed by one for each.
+See also `--dwell`.

 ### --lora_cap
-Provides a separate mechanism similar to `--crush`, but only applied to 'terms at risk of overloading' - LORA and embeddings.
-When it is enabled, the total weight of all overloadable terms is scaled to this amount.
-This scaling is done separately for LORA, embeds, and for each of the positive and negative prompts separately (four separate calculations).
-Embeddings are detected by setting the `embed_path` key to your embedding folder in 'config.json'.
+Provides a similar mechanism to `--crush`, but only applied to terms at risk of overloading and blowing out the result - LORA and embeddings.
+When it is enabled, the total weight of all overloadable terms in the positive and negative terms (separately) are calculated and then scaled to fall under this value.

+As an example, a positive prompt containing `lora:1.6` and `embedding:0.8` and subject to a `--lora_cap 1.2` will be modified to contain `lora:0.8` and `embedding:0.4`.
+A positive prompt containing `lora:1.0` and `embedding:0.1` would be unchanged.
+The same procedure would be carried out on the negative prompt separately.

+Embeddings are detected by setting the `embed_path` key to your embeddings folder in 'config.json', or by prefacing the term with `embed:`.

-Overloadable terms are actually subject to another, separate capping mechanism that runs regardless of whether `--lora_cap` is enabled - no detected LORA or embedding is allowed to exceed an immediate strength of 1.8 or whatever strength is set for it by a `safeties` dictionary key inside 'config.json'.
+Overloadable terms are also subject to another, separate capping mechanism that runs before `--lora_cap` and regardless of whether or not it is enabled - no identified LORA or embedding is allowed to exceed an immediate strength of 1.8 or whatever strength is set for it by a `safeties` dictionary key inside 'config.json'.

 ### --mega
 Only active if `--height_swizzle` is enabled, this will create one additional picture with a width and height of the `base_dimension` multiplied by the `mega_multiplier` from 'config.json' (default 2.0).

 ### --rngseed
-Seeds the random number generator.
+Seeds the random number generator for the entire execution - can be used to generate consistent prompt sets with different values for `--lora_cap`, `--xlsafe` etc.

 ### --rotator
 Allows you to provide multiple json files that will be rotated through as generations are created.